 There are various tools you can use to perform a simple DNS leak test.
 To check whether your DNS is leaking while using a VPN, click here.

 As soon as the test is completed you will be able to detect DNS leaks.
 If you see your actual location or place belonging to your ISP instead of the location where the VPN server is based, then you’re a victim of a DNS leak.

 If you have detected the DNS leak on your system while being connected to a VPN, then you don’t need to worry as these seven methods will help you to prevent DNS leak at all times:

 1. Use a VPN With DNS Leak Protection Option

-The simplest way to prevent DNS leak is to get a VPN with built-in DNS leak protection option like Pure VPN.
-This powerful feature actively monitors user’s DNS requests, ensuring that requests are transmitted through VPN DNS server.
+The simplest way to prevent DNS leaks is to get a built-in DNS leak protection option.
+This powerful feature actively monitors user’s DNS requests, ensuring that requests are transmitted through the VPN DNS server.
 You can check the DNS leak protection feature in your VPN from settings.
-Just go to its settings and look for an option to prevent DNS leak.
+Just go to its settings and look for an option to prevent a DNS leak.

 When you find the option, mark it activate to get protected against DNS leaks.
 Enjoy!